pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets`

-This Python code demonstrates the use of sprites and bullets in a game created using the Arcade library.
-Sprites are 2D images or animations that can be manipulated and displayed on the screen, and in this example, various sprites such as coins and bullets are utilized.
-The code shows how to create sprite lists, set up sprites with different images and scales, handle user input to shoot bullets from a player sprite, detect collisions between bullets and coins, and remove sprites when they go off-screen or collide.
-Additionally, the code includes sound effects to enhance the gameplay experience.
-Overall, this example illustrates how to effectively incorporate sprites and bullets into a game using the Arcade library.
+This example demonstrates the use of sprites and collision detection in the Arcade library to create a simple shooting game.
+The player controls a character who can shoot bullets upwards to collect coins, which appear randomly on the screen.
+The player's score increases each time a bullet successfully hits a coin.
+The example also showcases the loading and playing of sound effects for gunfire and coin collection.
+The game window displays the player's current score and updates the game state based on user input (mouse movements and clicks) and object collisions.

 sprite_bullets_aimed.py
 -----------------------